The Crick African Network is a £6.8m programme tackling the burden of infectious disease in Africa by building research capacity on the continent.

 Via our innovative and flexible postdoctoral fellowship programme, five partner institutes in Africa are working with the Crick to support 18 African scientists through the transition to becoming independent researchers and future African research leaders.

-The network is the result of a £6.6m grant through Research Councils UK Global Challenges Research Fund (GCRF).
-The grant commenced on the 1 October 2017, and will have a duration of 51 months until December 2021.
+The programme is funded through the UK Research & Innovation Global Challenges Research Fund (GCRF).
+The grant commenced on 1 October 2017 and will conclude on 31 March 2023.

-The Programme is led by Jean Langhorne, and five African partner institutes:
+The programme is led by Crick group leader Jean Langhorne and the five African partner institutions:

 Training workshops and symposia

 To establish the partnership, the Crick African Network delivered four collaborative events across each of the African partner institutions in their respective countries between December 2017 and March 2018.

 Each event had a three-day programme which comprised of a one-day scientific symposium open to all local staff and students, and a two-day research methods workshop targeted at around 20 postdoctoral scientists in each location.